10-Month-Old Sleep Schedule: Tips & Solutions

 Creating a soothing sleep environment can also help.
 This could involve using a white noise machine, dimming the lights, and keeping the room at a comfortable temperature.
 These elements can signal to your baby that it's time to sleep.

-Nutrition plays a critical role in your baby's sleep patterns.
+You’re probably aware of the role of nutrition in a baby’s growth and development, but Nnutrition plays a critical role in your baby's sleep patterns as well.
 At 10 months, your baby is likely exploring a variety of solid foods.
 Making sure they receive a balanced diet can aid in better sleep.

 Also, be mindful of the timing of meals.
 Feeding your 10-month-old baby too close to bedtime can cause discomfort and disrupt sleep.
 Aim for a mealtime that’s about 1-2 hours before bedtime to allow for proper digestion.